nodejs/diagnostics/async-context/README.md

     the initial code is executing in.
   - four `Continuation Invocations`.

-We define the `Causal Context` (//TODO, `Ready Context`, `Resolve Context`???) for a promise as a reference from a `Continuation Invocation` associated with a Promise.then call, to the `Continuation Invocation` in which the preceding promise in the chain was resolved.
+We define the `Causal Context` (//TODO, close on naming - `Ready Context`, `Resolve Context`???) for a promise as a reference from a `Continuation Invocation` associated with a Promise.then call, to the `Continuation Invocation` in which the preceding promise in the chain was resolved.

 For non-promise-based APIs, the `Causal Context` is the same as the `Link Context` (//TODO or should it be null/undefined?)